bchainhub/foxar/spark/README.md

 import "@openzeppelin/contracts/access/Ownable.sol";
 ```

-then you will need to create a `remappings.txt` file at the top level of your project directory, so that Forge knows where to find these dependencies.
+then you will need to create a `remappings.txt` file at the top level of your project directory, so that Spark knows where to find these dependencies.

 For example, if you have `@openzeppelin` imports, you would